superluminar-io/cdk-java-workshop/docs/content/lab2/_index.md

 **In this Lab we will**:

 - Create a first basic version of the url shortener
-- Learn how to store data in AWS DynamoDB using the [AWS Go SDK](https://aws.amazon.com/sdk-for-go/)
+- Learn how to store data in AWS DynamoDB using the [AWS Java SDK](https://aws.amazon.com/sdk-for-java/)
 - See some more advanced features of AWS SAM Templates

 **You completed this lab if you**: